DarthJDG/NumGuess/README.md

 Contents:

 1. What is NumGuess?
+2. Guidelines
-2. Programming languages and compilers
+3. Programming languages and compilers
-3. Features
+4. Features
-4. Notes
+5. Notes
-5. License and copyright
+6. License and copyright

 ## 1. What is NumGuess?